 Our guiding principles have set forth aspirations for the entire school community: Respect and acceptance, for self and others, form the foundation of our school.
 We aspire for all members of our community to value and celebrate the many aspects of individual identity and human diversity.

-Our Director Campus Life, Diversity, and Inclusion, advances diversity, inclusion, and racial equity at Lawrence School through:
+We advance diversity, inclusion, and racial equity at Lawrence School through:

 The Black Student Union is a student-led affinity group that empowers high school students from diverse backgrounds with leadership, cultural awareness, teamwork, and advocacy skills.
 The Union provides a forum for students to collaborate with faculty on a sustainable movement for social justice in our community through compassionate leadership.

 Lawrence School welcomes students, staff, and trustees of all ages, races, colors, religions, sexes, genders, sexual orientations, disabilities, handicaps, and national/ethnic origins to all the rights, privileges, programs, and activities made available at the school.
 Lawrence School does not discriminate in administration of its education or admission policies, hiring practices, tuition assistance, or other school-related initiatives.

 Our commitment to multisensory learning is rooted in decades of research on how the dyslexic mind retains new information.

 Leap ahead academically with Lions Leap!
 Kids in preschool through Grade 6 are invited to join us for a summer of OG-based multisensory instruction.